carlmagl/In5320/README.md

 All index cases has a button which open opp a modal with all contact cases for that specific index case, for easy work flow.

+The application is made responsive to fit everything from a large screens down to tablets and smaller screens.

 ## Members of this group

 - carlmagl